 How To Deal With Similiar Data Models Within Episerver?

-Over the years, I've built and reviewed a lot of Episerver websites and on the majority of these sites, it's very common to be presented with a list of 40-50 pages/blocks when you go to the new item page.
+Over the years, I've built and reviewed a lot of Episerver websites.
+In the majority of these sites, it's very common to be presented with a list of 40-50 pages/blocks when you go to the new item page.
 Content modelling can be a hard task and getting the right mix of components can be a challenge.
 When the site was built and weeks of discussion went into the UX, the difference between a spotlight block and a feature block might seem obvious.
 Fast-forward a year, all the people who designed the website have moved onto other things.
 With the project creation team gone, the editor experience is hard to understand, resulting in a clunky user experience for CMS users.

 When you're building a website if you find yourself in a situation where you have a number of common backend data models with different frontend UI's then you have three main options:

-A Configurable Block: If you have very similar data models, e.g. the same data model used with different UI, it's easier, in the long run, to create one page/block and then put a selection factory to allow content editors to toggle the different views.
+A Configurable Block: If you have components with very similar data models, e.g. the same data model with a slightly different UI, a second approach is to create a single page/block and use a selection factory to allow content editors to toggle the different views.
 This simplifies the CMS and can dramatically reduce the number of options that content editors are presented within the CMS.
 Fewer options will result in a better content editing experience!

 Giving people fewer options to pick from usually makes everyone happy.
-If you find a point where your model is straying too far away from it's intended purpose, that's the point where you can move it into a new block, or, page.
-Fewer pages and blocks with a configuration first mindset will save you a lot of time and hassle... and weeks of refactoring later on!.
+If you find a point where your model is straying too far away from its intended purpose, then that is the point where you can move it into its own component.
+Fewer pages and blocks with a configuration first mindset will save you a lot of time and hassle... and potentially weeks of refactoring later on!.
 Using this technique it would be easy to retire a block globally in your site and replace all instance with a different view.
 This would be a simple